shellspec/shellspec/README.md

 See [sample/spec/support/custom_matcher.sh](sample/spec/support/custom_matcher.sh) for custom matcher.

-NOTE: If you want to verify using shell function, You can use [result](docs/references.md#result) modifier or [satisfy](docs/references.md#satisfy) matcher.
-You don't necessarily have to create a custom matcher, etc.
+NOTE: If you want to verify using shell function, you can use [result](docs/references.md#result) modifier or [satisfy](docs/references.md#satisfy) matcher.
+You don't need to create a custom matcher, etc.

 ## For developers